How to Secure a Spot in Gmail Primary Inbox

 Avoid Heavy HTML

-It’s difficult to ignore the host of perks that HTML emails offer — all the custom fonts and eye-catching visuals that can make for a unique user experience.
+It’s difficult to ignore the host of perks that HTML emails offer — all the best fonts for emails and eye-catching visuals that can make for a unique user experience.
 But there’s a catch:

 Too much HTML takes your emails straight to the Promotions tab.